Skip to main content

 Watch the undergraduate listserv for information sessions on education abroad programs and attend the Global Programs Ed Abroad fair.

-An informational session on our programs will be held on April 4 at 4:00 p.m. via Zoom.
-To join Click Here.
+An information session for our abroad programs will be held on November 10 at 5:00 p.m. via Zoom.
+To participate Click Here.

 You can use this handout to learn more about our kinesiology-specific programs.